obezbolen67/openai-to-gemini-proxy/README.md

 # Run Proxy Remotely
 If Gemini **blocked** in your region or you want to have a remote server, you can deploy repo on vercel.
 But be warned that vercel file system is ephemeral (read-only) so **video processing is not available with vercel.**

-If you need video processing feature, you may want to use [replit](https://docs.replit.com/replit-workspace/using-git-on-replit/connect-github-to-replit) and run application from it.
+If you need video processing feature, you may want to fork my repository and use [replit](https://docs.replit.com/replit-workspace/using-git-on-replit/connect-github-to-replit) to run application from it.

 <a href="https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fobezbolen67%2Fopenai-to-gemini-proxy&project-name=my-openai-to-gemini-proxy&repository-name=my-openai-to-gemini-proxy"><img src="https://vercel.com/button" alt="Deploy with Vercel"/></a>